David Machuca

 Alberto Cid

-Varsity Offensive Line
+Varsity Associate Head Coach / Offensive Line

 Alberto Cid is from West Covina, CA, and played at West Covina High school under Mike Maggiore from 2005-2009.
 He is a two-time All-League offensive tackle and defensive end and a two-time All-CIF offensive tackle.
 He went on to redshirt at Mt.
 San Antonio College in 2009 and transferred to Citrus College under Ron Ponciano in 2010, where he earned All-State and a full ride to UCLA from 2011-2013.